fervidus/artifactory_ha/README.markdown

 ### Authors

-This module is based on work by Autostructure.
+This module is based on work by Fervid.
 The following contributors have contributed to this module:

 * Bryan Belanger
+* Paul Talbot